bsa-git/vue-examples/README.md

 to other libraries/frameworks, check out the [Comparison with Other Frameworks](http://vuejs.org/guide/comparison.html); if you are more interested about how Vue.js approaches larger-scale applications, check out the section on [Building Larger-Scale Applications](http://vuejs.org/guide/application.html).

+## Examples

+### TodoMVC

+This example uses [Firebase](https://www.firebase.com/) as the data persistence backend.
+Example is a fully spec-compliant TodoMVC implementation in under minimum effective lines of JavaScript (excluding comments and blank lines).

+### Markdown Editor

+This is simple Markdown editor.
+[Markdown](http://daringfireball.net/projects/markdown/) is a way to style text on the web.
+You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.

+### GitHub Commits

+This example fetches latest "Silex-MVC" commits data from GitHub’s API and displays them as a list.
+You can switch between the master and other branches.
+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

+### Firebase + Validation

+This example uses [Firebase](https://www.firebase.com/) as the data persistence backend and syncs between clients in real time (you can try opening it in multiple browser tabs).
+In addition, it performs instant validation using computed properties and triggers CSS transitions when adding/removing items.

+### Sort Grid Component

+This is an example of creating a reusable grid component and using it with external data.

+### Hacker News

+This is a HackerNews clone built upon HN’s official [Firebase API](https://github.com/HackerNews/API), and using Asynchronous module definition (AMD) is a JavaScript specification that defines an API for defining code modules and their dependencies, and loading them asynchronously if desired.